Dusek family

 The Dusek family was a professional wrestling family.
 Its real surname was Hason.
 It started with four brothers, Ernie, Emil, Joe and Rudy, often billed as the Dusek Riot Squad and well known in the Omaha, Nebraska territory.
+They were considered the first heel stable.

 The family also wrestled in the New York territory.
 After Emil was injured in a car accident, he was replaced by Wally, a kayfabe cousin (real name Santen); Wally's real son Frank later debuted.

 Emil and Ernie were inducted into the Professional Wrestling Hall of Fame and Museum in 2008.
 In 2018, Joe was inducted into the Nebraska Pro Wrestling Hall of Fame.
 In 2021, Ernie, Emil and Rudy joined him.